 By considering the many techniques one can apply to timber, the simple and perhaps overlooked can bring the edge to the design, wow the client and change the whole dynamic of the finish.
 The surface texture and grain of your timber and how you can change it is such a diverse and existing proposition to any designer.

 Bleached timber reclaimed and refurbished timber scraped

-brushed polished sandblasted burnt
+brushed polished sandblasted burnt or charred

 Your choice of timber

-Have you designed something achievable, do I have to steam the laminations into a mould and when its dry use a steel brush, get a sweat on for hours… the reward will soon be the grain, look at it jump out… finally soaking with quality timber oil.
+Have you designed something achievable, do you have to steam the laminations into a mould and when its dry use a steel brush, get a sweat on for hours… the reward will soon be the grain, look at it jump out… finally soaking with quality timber oil.

 A fence or a panel, consider burnt timber, scraped and devoid of that crusty burnt carbon texture, instead presenting a well scraped and polished smooth finish, tactile at every angle and looking like the ripples on a sandy beach with the tide out.

 Sandblasting is perfect for your reclaimed timber, scaffold planks, wide – strong and great length.
 Remove the steel strips from each end, ignore the years of grime and site dirt.
 Get them sand blasted and soaked in Textrol, probably one of the most beautiful finishes out there…

 Either hide them or enhance them, lets not see cheap screws no matter how perfectly they have been fixed.
 Secret fix, rebated and plugged, reverse fixed to completely hide the fixing or perhaps better than that use massive oversize screws or fixings, perhaps a massive old oak style dowel – without dressing it of course and leave it sticking out… I don’t know as long as it’s different and works with the design you are working too.

 Let’s Design then